 Search For America’s MIA in Lao Photo Slide Gallery

-Photos courtesy US Army Sergeant Richard DeWitt/ Dvids
+Photos US Army Sergeant Richard DeWitt/ Dvids

 - Answered prayers: Remains of Vietnam War MIA are coming home (Missoulian)